Have you ever wondered what your true purpose in life is?

 Don’t Worry Too Much About the Future

 It's easy to worry about what may happen (or not) in the future, but the truth is that the only way to control what happens next, is to focus on what you do today.

 Worrying that you won't find your purpose, or that one thing that will make you happy and fulfilled will only hold you back.
 Instead, focus on the present; what is happening right now.

 Focus on what you are currently doing and explore what you enjoy doing most.
+What do you do that gives you energy?
 If you pressure yourself too much, you'll end up not liking anything.